Starting a Retail Business

 Determining your type of business.
 Most non-restaurant businesses fall into one of the following categories:

 Retail businesses are permitted in all of Wilmette’s commercial business districts.
-Personal Service businesses are permitted in all commercial business districts, but are limited to a percentage of the district in the Village Center.
+Personal Service businesses are permitted in all commercial business districts, but are limited to certain blocks in the Village Center.
 Offices are limited to a percentage in certain districts.
 Please contact the Business Development Planner for help determining whether or not your business is permitted.

 Are there any parking spaces solely designated for the use of your business?